Powerful CLI tool to simplify Amazon ECS deployments, rollbacks & scaling

-Redeploy a service either without any modifications or with a new image, environment variable and/or command definition.
+Redeploy a service either without any modifications or with a new image, environment variable, docker label, and/or command definition.

 Scale a service up or down and change the number of running tasks.

-Run a one-off task based on an existing task-definition and optionally override command and/or environment variables.
+Run a one-off task based on an existing task-definition and optionally override command, environment variables and/or docker labels.

-Update a task definition by creating a new revision to set a new image, environment variable and/or command definition, etc.
+Update a task definition by creating a new revision to set a new image, environment variable, docker label, and/or command definition, etc.

 cron (scheduled task)

 Update a task definition and update a events rule (scheduled task) to use the new task definition.